3-7 persons – 1320 €/pp

 2 persons – 1490 €/pp

 + 130 € Single room supplement

 Full board trip for 14 days (13 nights).

-Includes: accommodation, local transport, guiding, meals, transfer from/to airport.
+Includes: accommodation, local transport, guiding, meals, transfer from/to the Varna airport.

 Period: May - June